gregmsanderson/fly-ftp-server/README.md

 ```
 ==> Monitoring deployment
  1 desired, 1 placed, 1 healthy, 0 unhealthy
---> v7 deployed successfully
+--> v1 deployed successfully
 ```

 Conform the app is running with `fly status`.
 Now try connecting to it using your FTP client.
-Initially you can use `your-app-name.fly.dev` as the hostname, the port 21, and a username and password from your `USERS` value.
-You will need to use plain FTP and so there may be a warning about security.
+Use `your-app-name.fly.dev` as the hostname, 21 as the port, and one of the username/password from your secret `USERS` value.
+You will need to use plain FTP and so there _may_ be a warning about security.

 ## Debugging